zenecture/neuroflow/README.md

 val net = Network(Input(2) :: Dense(3, g) :: Output(1, h) :: HNil)
 ```

-This gives a fully connected `DenseNetwork`, which is initialized with random weights by `WeightProvider`.
+This gives a fully connected `DenseNetwork`, which is initialized with random weights in range (-1, 1) by `WeightProvider`.
 Further, we have pre-defined activators, so we can place a `Sigmoid` on the layers.

 In NeuroFlow, network architectures are expressed as <a href="https://github.com/milessabin/shapeless">HLists</a>.